-As of December 31, 2014 and 2013, the Group has unused credit facilities amounting to P709.0 million and P712.1 million, respectively.
+As of December 31, 2014, the Group has unused credit facilities amounting to P709.0 million.

 There are other commitments, guarantees, litigations and contingent liabilities that arise in the normal course of the Group's operations which are not reflected in the consolidated financial statements.
 As of December 31, 2014, management is of the opinion that losses, if any, that may arise from these commitments and contingencies will not have a material effect on the Group's consolidated financial statements.